Today's Thursday • 8 mins read

 Childhood stress can cause long-term mental health issues and abnormal behaviors.
 As parents, it is a given to recognize their stress and help them deal with it emotionally and mentally.

-How To Help Your Child Cope With Stress:
+How To Help Your Child Cope With Stress?

-1. Build A Supportive Environment
+1. Build A Safe Home Environment

 Make sure your home is a safe and non-threatening space.
 Remember, sometimes children need a safe space more than solutions.